Modern Games Bring in More People and Increase Enjoyment, Driving Market Growth

 Gloomhaven (cooperative)

-Currently ranking as #3 of all board games (after spending nearly 6 years in the top spot) according to BoardGameGeek, Gloomhaven was introduced in 2017.
+Currently ranking as #4 of all board games (after spending nearly six years in the top spot) according to BoardGameGeek, Gloomhaven was introduced in 2017.

 Gloomhaven is a cooperative game that, like Dungeons & Dragons, is a fantasy-themed campaign game.
-With over 500,000 copies sold, at a list price of $165, the total revenues for Gloomhaven are estimated at over $80 million.
+With over 500,000 copies sold, at a list price of $165 in 2023, the total revenues for Gloomhaven are estimated at over $80 million.
+As of this writing, with the game not readily available for sale, Amazon currently has two sellers at $209.99 and $349.99.

 “Vanquish monsters with strategic card play.
 Fulfill your quest to leave your legacy!”